guoruibiao/chatter/README.md

 ## description

-:heart: Here is a robot:robot: in console, which can speek Chinese and Elglish with you.
+:heart: Here is a robot:robot: in console, which can speek Chinese with you.

 ```
 python turing.py